 Policies and Procedures

-Falsifying/inventing any information/evidence or neglecting to follow established guidelines of research and documentation.
-Examples: Distortion of evidence to prove some experiment.
-Creation of false sources/fictitious evidence.
+B. Fabrication: Falsifying or inventing any information or evidence, or neglecting to follow established guidelines of research and documentation.
+E.g. distortion of evidence, creation of false sources or fictitious evidence.

-Assisting others in engaging in scholarly wrongdoing.
-Examples: Stealing and distributing tests, etc. Permitting another to use a research paper/design.
-Permitting another to copy from his/her paper during an exam.
+C. Collaboration: Assisting others in engaging in scholarly wrongdoing.
+E.g. stealing and distributing tests, permitting others to use a research paper and permitting another to copy from his/her paper during an exam; “buying” a research paper.

-Example: Destruction of journal articles in the library’s collection.
+D. Destruction of Reference Sources: Denying others access to learning materials.
+E.g. destruction of journal articles in the library collection.
 Stealing of books and other materials from the library or other sources.

 NCCPA Code of conduct: http://www.nccpa.net/CodeOfConductLEP.aspx